Wjmoore32001/EzyReadComics/docs/development-log.md

 ### 2026-07-13

 - Added official Marvel.com release calendar syncing through `sync_marvel_release_calendar_ai`.
-- Changed the release calendar sync path to use Playwright-rendered Marvel.com pages instead of AI web-search results.
 - Kept the command name `sync_marvel_release_calendar_ai` even though the current implementation makes no AI calls.
-- Added current release calendar behavior:
+- Reworked the Marvel release calendar sync into a series-first flow:
   - Reads the current Marvel/Eastern date through six days later.
   - Uses the official Marvel release calendar URL with `dateStart`, `dateEnd`, `tab=comic`, and `variants=false`.
   - Parses rendered calendar text and issue links from Marvel.com.
-  - Skips configured product/licensed/reprint keywords such as facsimiles, Star Wars, Predator, Alien, and Godzilla.
+  - Opens calendar issue pages to find the official `Back to Series` link.
+  - Reads the official Marvel series page for the run.
+  - Loads additional series issue cards through the Marvel page's Load More behavior.
+  - Deduplicates duplicate issue anchors by official Marvel issue ID.
+  - Uses uppercase issue-card links from the series page.
-  - Creates or updates catalog runs and issues from the official Marvel page data.
+  - Creates or updates catalog runs and issues from official Marvel page data.
+  - Stores official Marvel series IDs and issue IDs when available.
   - Uses `published_date` as the issue date.
   - Leaves issue titles blank.
   - Does not use Comic Vine.
   - Does not create collected volumes.
   - Does not use AI.
+  - Does not use Marvel search.
+  - Does not guess issue URLs.
 - Added direct Marvel issue detail parsing:
-  - Opens each official Marvel issue page with Playwright.
+  - Opens official Marvel issue pages with Playwright.
   - Parses description text from the rendered page.
   - Parses credits such as Writer, Artist, Penciller, Inker, Colorist, Letterer, Cover Artist, and Editor.
   - Stores credits through `ComicIssueCredit`.
-  - Uses official issue page links from the calendar instead of guessing URLs.
-- Added missing-issue backfill inside the current release sync:
-  - Detects locally missing previous issue numbers for a run.
-  - Walks backward through real previous-issue links found on Marvel issue pages.
-  - Parses each previous issue page with the same no-AI detail parser.
-  - Creates missing catalog issues when enough official page data exists.
-  - Does not guess issue URLs.
+  - Reads detail pages only for missing, incomplete, suspicious, or ID-repair issues.
 - Added explicit official issue detail tracking fields to `ComicIssue`:
   - `official_detail_status`
   - `official_detail_checked_at`